Updated June 25, 2021

 As a general rule, it’s not a good idea to let dogs interact with any animal at a farmed animal sanctuary.
 As the species in your care are prey animals, there is a high chance that there will be a negative reaction, either from the dog or the resident, and it is never worth risking an animal’s safety when there is any possibility to avoid conflict.

 When it comes to letting dogs spend time around horses specifically, it is entirely dependent on the individual personalities at play, though generally, many horses perceive dogs as threats, especially if they were not socialized around them.
 Some dogs and horses have been known to get along very well, without any issues.
-However, other personalities might not ever be safe around one another, especially dogs who are more prone to chasing or aggression, which could stress out the horse, cause injuries, or worse.
+However, other personalities might not ever be safe around one another, especially dogs who are more prone to chasing or confrontational behavior, which could stress out the horse, cause injuries, or worse.
 If you believe there is a good candidate dog to spend time with your horses, plan for a great deal of supervision, with the knowledge that some dogs may live peacefully with horses one day and decide to chase the horses the next day, or the horse may decide to defend their territory unexpectedly one day.
 Many horses might be too skittish or afraid to ever peacefully spend time in the same pasture as a dog.

 Horses And Cats

-horses should be able to coexist fairly easily with cats; most likely they’ll do their own thing apart from one another (assuming the cat has space to avoid being stepped on by the horse), though there are plenty of horses and cats that are quite friendly who frequently interact with one another!
+Horses should be able to coexist fairly easily with cats; most likely they’ll do their own thing apart from one another (assuming the cat has space to avoid being stepped on by the horse), though there are plenty of horses and cats that are quite friendly who frequently interact with one another!
 As with all other species above, it’s important to note that especially territorial horses might not be good candidates to ever spend time with cats.

 Predators Of Horses